BOSTON COLLEGE SKATES PAST MAINE, 6-1

-Junior forward Mary Restuccia had three assists for the Eagles
+Junior forward Mary Restuccia registers three assists for Eagles

 ORONO, Maine -- The University of Maine women's ice hockey team were defeated by #6 Boston College by the score of 6-1 on Saturday evening at Alfond Arena.
 The loss drops Maine to 9-9-4 and 3-4-2 in Women's Hockey East action while Boston College improves to 13-3-4 and 7-1-2 in league play.
 Myriam Croussette (Bair-Comeau, Quebec) notched the lone goal for the Black Bears, her ninth of the season.